 If you still have the restoration, rinse your mouth out with warm water and place it back onto your damaged tooth.
 Use dental cement, denture adhesive, or sugar-free chewing gum if nothing else is available, to temporarily reattach the crown to your tooth.
 You will likely need to have the restoration replaced entirely if you have had it for a long period of time.
 With CEREC technology, we can easily replace it the same day as your emergency.

 While no one likes dental emergencies, the good news is that they are actually quite easy to avoid.
 With routine brushing, flossing, and regular visits to our dental office for checkups and cleanings, you can avoid tooth decay, gum disease, oral infections, and other dental issues.
 Those who play contact sports or suffer from a teeth-grinding habit will need to take additional precautions, such as wearing a mouthguard or nightguard respectively.
 You should also avoid using your teeth to open packages, bottles, or perform other tasks better suited for a tool.

 The Cost of Treating Dental Emergencies

 While dental emergencies tend to cost more than preventive care, there’s no way to know for sure what your treatment will cost until we’ve had a detailed examination of your dental issue.
-For example, a toothache could be cause by decay, which may require a detailed cleaning and filling placement.
+For example, a toothache could be caused by decay, which may require a detailed cleaning and filling placement.
 However, the pain could also be caused by an oral infection, which requires a more complex treatment like a root canal.
-Regardless, our team will work with you to devise a treatment plan that is affordable and within your means.
+Regardless, our team will work with you to devise an affordable treatment plan and within your means.